-There are travel advisories in place and as such parts of the country are advised against travelling to.
-This includes areas within 80km of the Colombian border in the states of Zulia, Tachira and Apure which is currently closed whilst there are on-going efforts to prevent smuggling operations.
+There are travel advisories in place and as such, parts of Venezuela are advised against travelling to.
+This includes areas within 40 km of the Brazilian border and within 80km of the Colombian border in the states of Zulia, Tachira and Apure, which is currently closed whilst there are ongoing efforts to prevent smuggling operations.

 Venezuela has a huge issue with violent crime; kidnapping is common place in many areas, as is car-jacking.
-Visitors to Venezuela need to be aware that much of this is organised crime and criminal gangs work at, or have contacts in the airports, hotels and restaurants.
+General travel advice for visitors to Venezuela need to be aware that much of this is organised crime and criminal gangs work at, or have contacts in the airports, hotels and restaurants.
 You should avoid hailing down taxis when you have arrived at the airport as these are often unauthorised, illegitimate taxis and can put you in danger.
 Travellers need to be wary of their surroundings and take care what they are saying and doing in public.

-On 28th July 2017 it is reported that there are barricades being built across Venezuela.
+On the 28th July 2017, it is reported that there are barricades being built across Venezuela.
 This has prevented people from crossing the town of Caracas, including the motorway which travels through the capital

-Reports are of masked motorcycle drivers smashing Molotov cocktails.This event is an escalation of protests against the government which has been going on for months as demonstrators protest again the governments plan to re-write the constitution by electing a new Constituent Assembly.
+Reports are of masked motorcycle drivers smashing Molotov cocktails.This event is an escalation of protests against the government, which has been going on for months as demonstrators protest against the government's plan to re-write the constitution by electing a new Constituent Assembly.

-Venezuela can be subject to frequent powercuts, which can affect the whole country and often comes with little warning.
+Venezuela can be subject to shortages of food, water and electricity with frequent powercuts that can affect the whole country and often comes with little warning.
 You should take precautionary measures and ensure that you are adequately prepared for powercuts at any time.

 There have been previous maritime territory disputes with neighbouring Colombia, and Guyana with regards to the Orinoco basin.
 This has somewhat been resolved diplomatically, however there is long running angst with regards to immigration with countries in the area.
 It has strong ties to Cuba and the United States of America, Mexico, Antigua and Barbuda.

-Great care need to be taken when travelling in rural areas.
-Not only is there an ever present risk of robbery or kidnapping, but also the state of the roads are generally very poor, as is the standard of driving across Venezuela as a whole.
+Great care need to be taken when travelling in rural areas of Venezuela.
+Not only is there an ever-present risk of robbery or kidnapping, but also the state of the roads is generally very poor, as is the standard of driving across Venezuela as a whole.